manojnaidu619/AlphaVantage-Action-Bot/README.md

 This action makes the best use of readme file to show the trajectory of stock prices in order to gauge your company’s general health.

 ## What Is it?

 **AlphaVantage Action Bot** is a Github action that renders the realtime chart of a stock/cryptocurrency inside the readme file.
+We will be using the [Alpha Vantage Public Stock APIs](https://www.alphavantage.co/) to build the action bot.
+You may also check out [this finance API guide](https://medium.com/@patrick.collins_58673/stock-api-landscape-5c6e054ee631) that surveys some of the popular stock and crypto data APIs in the market.

 ## Screenshots